 But since the onset of COVID-19, phone and video consultations have become commonplace for many Australians.
 So how does telehealth work and what's the best way to access these services?

 Cold, flu and COVID-19: It's very difficult to distinguish between the symptoms of COVID-19, influenza and a cold.
 If you have symptoms such as a sore throat, headache, fever, shortness of breath, muscle aches, cough or runny nose, you may need to self-isolate and to be assessed by a medical professional.
 You should also get tested for COVID-19.

-'Telehealth' or 'e-health' allows for a medical consultation to take place via video conferencing or audio over the internet.
-Telehealth services can include diagnosis, treatment and preventive healthcare.
+'Telehealth' or 'e-health' refers to a medical consultation that takes place by video conferencing or audio over the internet.
+Telehealth services can include diagnosis, treatment and preventative healthcare.

 All the e-health websites we looked at state clearly that they aren't for medical emergencies.

 You'll also need decent internet coverage to be able to use these services.
 Be sure to check the provider's policies on refunds when it comes to technology failures and problems with connections.

 Telehealth services are suitable for a range of common health issues, but you'll have to visit your GP in person for examinations or tests.

 All Australians with a Medicare card can now use telehealth services from GPs, psychologists, midwives/obstetricians, specialists, dental practitioners in the practice of oral and maxillofacial surgery, and other covered health professionals – without paying any more out-of-pocket costs than they usually would for a face-to-face appointment.